PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/general_image_recognition.en.md

 </tr>
 <tr>
 <td><code>device</code></td>
-<td>The inference device for the production line.
+<td>The inference device for the pipeline.
 Supports specifying specific GPU card numbers, such as "gpu:0", specific card numbers for other hardware, such as "npu:0", or CPU, such as "cpu".</td>
 <td><code>str</code></td>
 <td><code>gpu:0</code></td>
 </tr>
 <tr>
 <td><code>use_hpip</code></td>
 <td>Whether to enable high-performance inference.
-This is only available if the production line supports high-performance inference.</td>
+This is only available if the pipeline supports high-performance inference.</td>
 <td><code>bool</code></td>
 <td><code>False</code></td>
 </tr>
 </tbody>
 </table>

-(2) Call the `build_index` method of the general image recognition production line object to build the index library.
+(2) Call the `build_index` method of the general image recognition pipeline object to build the index library.
 The specific parameter descriptions are as follows:

 <table>
 <thead>